concise-ee/superagile-web/we-encourage-growth/mvp-thinking.md

 This begs the question: does MVP thinking imply that we should skip research and planning altogether?
 Absolutely not.
 Striking a balance between research and development is crucial.
 The balancing act comes in determining when it’s more efficient to learn by researching versus by developing.
 It's about asking: "Will more research significantly reduce uncertainties?" versus "Will diving into development and getting real-world feedback provide clearer insights?"

+## What it feels like

+### Best case

+Rapid iterations: Releases happen frequently, and the product evolves incrementally based on data and feedback.
+Embracing feedback loops: There's a strong emphasis on collecting and acting upon input from users and stakeholders.
+Data-driven decisions: Changes and improvements are guided by metrics and real user behavior rather than assumptions.
+Comfortable with 'imperfect' releases: The initial offering may not be polished, but it's functional and designed to gather insights.
+Pivots in direction: The plan is adaptable, and the team is willing to shift direction if the data or feedback indicates it's necessary.

+### Worst case

+Long development cycles: Significant time is spent between releases or before the initial launch.
+"Big bang" releases: The mindset focuses on launching a complete product with all features in one go.
+Assumption-based decision-making: Decisions are made without validation by data or user testing.
+Fear of failure: Products are delayed or polished endlessly due to the desire for a 'perfect' launch.
+Perfectionism: Products are delayed or polished endlessly before release due to the desire for a 'perfect' launch.

 **KPIs to measure:**

 - How quickly you go through the whole cycle – from starting at the initial idea to learning from feedback or data – on average?